How to Undo Changes in Excel After Saving and Closing [2026]

 ✅ Here’s how to get your Excel files back step-by-step:

-Step 1: Download WinfrGUI and select the drive or folder where your Excel file was lost, then hit the Scan button to start searching for recoverable files.
+Step 1: Download WinfrGUI and choose the drive or folder where the Excel file was lost.

 Here are four additional questions related to undoing changes in Excel after saving and closing.